The Miseducation of Lauryn Hill

 The Miseducation of Lauryn Hill was met with universal critical acclaim, with most praise directed towards Hill's presentation of a woman's view on life and love, and her artistic range.
 A substantial commercial success, the album debuted atop the US Billboard 200, with first-week sales of 422,000 copies, the most for a woman at the time.
 At the 41st Annual Grammy Awards, it won Album of the Year and Best R&B Album, and Hill broke records for most nominations and wins at a single ceremony for a woman.
 Miseducation produced three singles—"Doo Wop (That Thing)", which peaked atop the US Billboard Hot 100 and broke numerous chart records; "Ex-Factor", and "Everything Is Everything".
 Hill promoted the record with multiple televised performances and The Miseducation Tour.
 New Ark, however, felt their contributions were not properly credited and filed a lawsuit, which was settled out of court in 2001.

 Miseducations success propelled Hill to global prominence, and contributed to bringing hip-hop and neo soul to the forefront of popular music.
 Critics have continued to exalt the album as one of the best of its era and of all time, and several artists have acknowledged its influence on their music.
-Miseducation has been inducted into several cultural institutions such as the Library of Congress, the Smithsonian, and the Grammy Hall of Fame.
+Miseducation was among the first batch of hip-hop albums selected for the Loeb Music Library.
+It has also been added to the Library of Congress' National Recording Registry, the Smithsonian, and inducted into the Grammy Hall of Fame.
 The album is among the best-selling of all time, with sales of 20 million copies worldwide.
 In the US, it is certified diamond for combined sales and album-equivalent units of 10 million.
 In 2018 and 2023, Hill embarked on anniversary tours to celebrate the album.
-The Miseducation Of Lauryn Hill remains Hill's only studio album.
+The Miseducation remains Hill's only studio album.